menzin/About_jQuery/Chapter6.md

 <ins>**General category 1**: Use the onclick attribute inside the tag for the element in question.</ins>

 > [!NOTE]
 > 1. The Mozilla Developer Network recommends not using this.
-Among other sins, you are mixing structure (HTML) and behavior (JavaScript).
+Among other sins, you are mixing structure (HTML) and behavior (JavaScript).  <br>
 > 2. If your code ends with return false then the default action will be prevented.
 (See below for information about preventDefault.)
 You have actually seen this before when the validation function for a submit button returns false in order to prevent the form's submission.

 - Put the code into the onclick attribute: